Toto-Kotaro-Tanaka/ms2-speed-typing-game/README.md

 * git remote add origin https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game.git
 * git push -u origin main
 ````
-7. From the second commit, I used the below process and I did it whenever I completed a section or even a group of work in order to make sure to keep the history of my work logged
+7. From the second commit, the below process and commands are used.
+Whenever a section or even a group of work are completed, they are commited in git and pushed into GitHub, in order to make sure to keep the history of the work logged properly and not to lose the work by unexpected situations

 ````
 * git status | To check the status of new / modifiled folders, files and documents